Quasi-Experimental Shift-Share Research Designs

 {}

-\begin{singlespace} \begin{adjustwidth*}{0.5cm}{0.5cm} { {}Notes: This table extends the analysis of Table 4 to different regional outcomes in \textcite{AutorDorn2001}: unemployment growth, labor force non-participation (NILF) growth, and log average weekly wage growth.
-The specifications in columns 1\textendash 4 are otherwise the same as those in Table 4.
-Exposure-robust standard errors are computed using equivalent industry-level IV regressions and allow for clustering of shocks at the level of three-digit SIC codes}.\end{adjustwidth*} \end{singlespace}
+\begin{singlespace} { {} Notes: This table extends the analysis of Table 4 to different regional outcomes in \textcite{AutorDorn2001}: unemployment growth, labor force non-participation (NILF) growth, and log average weekly wage growth.
+The specifications are otherwise the same as in the corresponding columns of Table 4.
+SIC3-clustered exposure-robust standard errors are computed using equivalent industry-level IV regressions and reported in parentheses}. \end{singlespace}

 {}